Festival of the Dead 2024 of Barcelonnette

 For 3 days, the town will be decked out in Mexican colours as it celebrates the Festival of the Dead with unusual and original activities directly linked to Mexican tradition.

-Discover and take part in one of the highlights of the year in the Ubaye Valley, from October 25 to 27, 2024.
+Discover and take part in one of the highlights of the year in the Ubaye Valley, in October 2025.

 The Festival of the Dead echoes the famous Dia de los muertos, a tradition of pre-Hispanic origin that takes place in Mexico and celebrates the transitory return of the dead to Earth.